nextcloud/documentation/admin_manual/configuration_server/email_configuration.rst

 able to send emails.
 You may have a mail server on the same machine as Nextcloud, or it may be a remote server.

-To access the setup page below log in with an Admin account.
-Click on your Profile icon in the top right, and then click Settings.
-On  the left sode under Administration and click Basic settings.
+To access the setup page below log in with an admin account.
+Click on your avatar in the top right, and then click Settings.
+On the left side under Administration and click Basic settings.

 .. figure:: ../images/smtp-config-wizard.png